Skeletonxf/star-ruler-2-mod-ce/README.md

 ## Status

 I consider this mod at alpha status now.
 There's still many rough edges but it should be stable and balanced enough to play with.
-Mechanoid still needs some love for handling the main dillema this mod adds.

 ## Features

-- Several biome based planet constructions
+- Several biome based planet constructions and 'terraforming'* options
 - Food system reworked
   - This is probably the main/biggest/only divergence from vanilla
   - Food planets are much rarer